 How to Use SEO Copywriting for Social Media Optimization

 Pinterest gets more than two billion searches a month.
 Woah.
-If you’re not optimizing your pins and profiles, you could be missing out on serious traffic.
-You need to be optimizing your pins.
+If you’re not optimizing your pins and profiles, you must do it to not miss out on serious traffic.

 There are simple steps you can take to make significant progress.
 First, find relevant keywords.

-Not unlike Google, what you see in that drop-down are related search queries people have actually typed in.
-In other words, Pinterest is flat-out handing you relevant and related keywords.
+Not unlike Google, what you will see in that drop-down are related search queries people have actually typed in.
+In other words, Pinterest is helpfully handing you relevant and related keywords.

 Pick one that makes sense for your pin.
 Then, use it in the: